Rakesh12531/ecommerce2_project/README.md

 👀 Wanna see it in action?
 Click here 👉 [https://rakesh12531.github.io/ecommerce2_project/](https://rakesh12531.github.io/ecommerce2_project/)

-✨ Try it on desktop, tablet, or mobile — it adapts like a chameleon 🦎💥
+✨ Try it on desktop!

 ---